ThomasBleijendaal/umbraco-custom-section/docs/custom_angular.md

 ﻿## Angular

-In order to get our Angular controllers, directives, helpers, and anything other included in the Umbraco backoffice, we need to add a manifest to the root of our custom section.
+In order to get our Angular controllers, directives, helpers, and anything else included in the Umbraco backoffice, we need to add a manifest to the root of our custom section.
 This file, named `package.manifest` contains all javascript and css files included in our custom section.

 An empty `package.manifest` looks like this: